carlosramireziii/carlosramireziii.github.io/_posts/2018-08-27-my-favorite-active-storage-features.md

 I was initially skeptical about how Rails would improve on existing file upload gems.
 It turns out, they knocked it out of the park!

-Active Storage is so simple to use.
+Active Storage is so easy to use.
 Creating variants is a pleasure.
 No migrations = less work.
 Direct uploads with a single line of code... yes please!
+Plus, I always prefer to use built-in Rails functionality because I know it will be well-integrated with the rest of the framework

 My only gripe is that it’s still missing [attachment][Attachment validator] and content-type validations.
 Even so, I highly recommend giving Active Storage a try in your next project.